superbacked/blockcrypt/README.md

 ## Encrypt one or more secrets with plausible deniability by design.

-Blockcrypt is used to encrypt one or more secrets (up to 4 by default) using encrypted headers which are indistinguishable from each other, data and padding resulting in plausible deniability by design.
+Blockcrypt is used to encrypt one or more secrets using encrypted headers which are indistinguishable from each other, data and padding resulting in plausible deniability by design.

 ## Installation